DragonSenses/Curiosity/TypeScript/5. Object Types/object-types.md

 ### Index Signatures

-Sometimes you don’t know all the names of a type’s properties ahead of time, but you do know the shape of the values.
+Sometimes you don't know all the names of a type's properties ahead of time, but you do know the shape of the values.

 In those cases you can use an index signature to describe the types of possible values, for example: